dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 ### 6.1 Allocation behavior

-Benchmarks confirm:
+Benchmarks confirm that:

+- drift functions are in-place,
-- drift and diffusion functions are in-place,
+- diffusion functions are in-place,
 - no significant per-step allocations occur,
 - garbage collection overhead is negligible.